lisabardelli/Bookmark-Manager/README.md

 ### Database Setup

 1. Connect to psql
-2. Create the database using the psql command `CREATE DATABASE bookmark_manager`;
+2. Create a development database using the psql command `CREATE DATABASE bookmark_manager`;
-3. Connect to the database using the pqsl command `\c` bookmark_manager;
+3. Connect to the database using the pqsl command `\c bookmark_manager`;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+5. Create a test database using the psql command `CREATE DATABASE bookmark_manager_test`
+6. Repeat steps 3 and 4 for the test database.